1760 - British operations on the coast of Coromandel

 On February 5, all 3 British batteries opened on Arcot.

-Early on the morning of February 10, the British grenadiers took possession of the gates and Coote became master of Arcot after a siege of a few days, capturing 11 officers, 247 Europeans, 300 Sepoys, 4 mortars, 22 guns and a large quantity of ammunition.
-Timery (unidentified location), a few km to south-east of Arcot, fell at the same time.
+- Early on the morning, the British grenadiers took possession of the gates and Coote became master of Arcot after a siege of a few days, capturing 11 officers, 247 Europeans, 300 Sepoys, 4 mortars, 22 guns and a large quantity of ammunition.

 After the capture of Arcot, Coote encamped under Vellore which, to spare an attack, paid a tribute of 30,000 rupees.